day8/re-frame/docs/Debugging-Event-Handlers.md

 after *every* event handler has run**.

 All of it, every time.
-This allows us to catch any errors very early, easily assigning blame (to the rouge event handler).
+This allows us to catch any errors very early, easily assigning blame (to the rogue event handler).

 Schemas are typically put into `db.cljs` (see the todomvc example in the re-frame repo).
 Here's an example using Prismatic Schema